All Episodes

 This is the United States Navy has swallowed all this stuff.

-The United States Navy newsletter, senior Navy letter, senior Navy you know, one diversity awareness story after another, you know, senior Navy leader receives most diverse engineer of the year award.
+United States Navy newsletter, senior Navy letter, senior Navy, you know, one diversity awareness story after another.

-You know, it's uh there's no end to it.
+You know, there's no end to it.

-Appointment of first Somali pirate to joint chiefs of staff shows diversity is rising, says Top Pentagon officer.
+Appointment of first Somali pirate to joint chiefs of staff shows diversity is rising, says top Pentagon officer.

 Okay, I made that one up, but how can you tell?

-Uh that's all it is now.
+That's all it is now.

-So obviously, if that's if that's how the brass, if that's how the people who run the US military think, then obviously uh when some uh when when some jihadist guns a j a a uh US Army psychiatrist guns down uh a bunch of people uh because he believes in jihad uh and he's getting his orders direct from uh Ayman al Waqi in Yemen, people uh half half the brass think, oh wow, that's great, that just shows how diverse we are.
+So obviously, if that's how the brass, if that's how the people who run the U.S. military think, then obviously when some jihadist guns, a U.S. Army psychiatrist guns down a bunch of people because he believes in jihad and he's getting his orders direct from Ayman al-Waki in Yemen, people, half the brass think, oh, wow, that's great.

 You can't get any more diverse than having the enemy inside your base.